ThierrySans/CSCC09/work/assignments/1/rubric.md

     - _ it does not generate error messages in the console

 1. Overall, the application code: [select one]
-    - _ is missing for the most part
     - _ is poorly implemented
     - _ is fairly well implemented
     - _ is good